 Note: Depending on the activity being conducted, gloves of varying thickness may be required for specific tasks.
+For example:
-For example: · Thinner gloves (down to 0.1 mm or less) may be required where a high degree of manual dexterity is needed.
-However, these gloves are only likely to give short duration protection and would normally be just for single use applications, then disposed of.

-· Thicker gloves (up to 3 mm or more) may be required where there is a mechanical (as well as a chemical) risk i.e. where there is abrasion or puncture potential

-Body protection See Other protection below
+· Thinner gloves (down to 0.1 mm or less) may be required where a high degree of manual dexterity is needed.
+However, these gloves are only likely to give short duration protection and would normally be just for single use applications, then disposed of. · Thicker gloves (up to 3 mm or more) may be required where there is a mechanical (as well as a chemical) risk i.e. where there is abrasion or puncture potential Gloves must only be worn on clean hands.
+After using gloves, hands should be washed and dried thoroughly.
+Application of a non-perfumed mosturiser is recommended.
+See Other protection below Body protection Overalls.
+P.V.C apron.
+Other protection Barrier cream.Skin cleansing cream.

-Overalls.

-- P.V.C apron.

-Barrier cream.

-- Skin cleansing cream.

-- Eye wash unit.
+Eve wash unit.